rach0022/reviewr/README.md

 ### To Do:

 #### Bugs to Fix:
-- [ ] Find out why I cant reload the old images after uninstalling and reinstalling the app (the locations might just be removed but lets make sure there if there is something I can do)
+- [x] Find out why I cant reload the old images after uninstalling and reinstalling the app (the locations might just be removed but lets make sure if there is something I can do)

 #### Code:
 - [x] after clicking the photo button the user should be brought to the add review page with the image taken populating the form